Text

 what is office jargon ipsum and how is it different from lorem ipsum

-Office jargon ipsum swaps Latin filler for corporate buzzwords like "synergies," "deliverables," and "stakeholder alignment."
-Because the text is readable, reviewers actually engage with it instead of mentally skipping past it — which means layout and copy problems get caught earlier in the design process.
+It swaps Latin filler for corporate buzzwords like 'synergy', 'deliverable', and 'stakeholder' arranged into sentence-shaped strings.
+Because the words are real and familiar, reviewers engage with the mockup instead of mentally skipping past it — which means layout and copy-length problems get caught earlier in the design process.

 how many paragraphs should I generate for a UI mockup

 One paragraph covers a single card, banner, or notification component.
 For a full email template or multi-section page, generate three to five paragraphs and distribute them across sections.
-Generating slightly more than you need and trimming is the easiest way to match the density each layout zone requires.
+Generating slightly more than you need and trimming is the easiest way to match each layout zone's density.

 is it okay to paste this output into client-facing mockup files